Birmingham - Pelion £20pp

 AIRLINE CONTACT DETAILS

-Norwegian Airlines: Visit Website (You will need your Norwegian booking reference)
+Jet2 Airlines: Visit Website (You will need your Ionian booking reference and surname)

 20kg for checked baggage, 5kg hand baggage.